Category Archives: Writing research papers

 Does your study subject and publication type meet the journal’s Aim and Scope?

-The journal’s Aims and Scope gives an overview of what subject or topics they publish; for example, the Journal of Cell Science states it is “…committed to publishing the full range of topics in cell biology.”
+The journal's Aims and Scope gives an overview of what subject or topics they publish; for example, the Journal of Cell Science state that they publish articles that cover a range of topics in cell biology and provide a full list of subject categories.
 The journal’s Aims and Scope also often outlines what types of papers they publish and their peer review policy.
 Other crucial information (e.g. page limits) will also be found in the Instructions to Authors.

 Consider the journal’s readership and target audience